edjones84/hyper-requests/README.md

 First, make sure you have installed hyper-requests by running the command pip install hyper-requests.

-Next, import the AsyncRequests class from the hyper_requests.threader module.
+Next, import hyper_requests nad utilise the .get() function.

 Create a list of request parameters using dictionaries, where each dictionary represents a set of parameters for an individual request.
 In this example, each request MUST have a URL specified with the 'url' key, all other paramters must match the classic request template.